 The student will be able to:

-- Discuss ideas that are philosophically foundational for limited constitutional government, free markets, and a political institution best capable of producing a flourishing society.
+- Discuss ideas that are foundational for limited constitutional government, free markets, and a political institution best capable of producing a flourishing society.

 - Analyze the implications of free religious, cultural, and political institutions for market-based economies, and how a Christian worldview sustains these social freedoms.